octpsmon/TME_analysis_protocol_n_glioma_grading/README.md

-This repository contains codes for automatic deep learning glioma grading using ResNet-18 and the protocol for learning, discovering and quantifying tumor microenvironment features.
+This repository contains codes for automatic deep learning glioma grading using supervised learning approach and the protocol for weakly supervised learning, discovering and quantifying tumor microenvironment features.
 The protocol implements patch-contrastive learning approach and the interpretable ensemble of neural networks.
 The tumor-microenvironment-protocol part is based on: https://www.sciencedirect.com/science/article/pii/S1361841522000366

-Results from the experiments are described in the article: "Deep Learning Glioma Grading with the Tumor Microenvironment Analysis Protocol for A Comprehensive Learning, Discovering, and Quantifying Microenvironmental Features", M. Pytlarz, K. Wojnicki, P. Pilanc, B. Kaminska, A. Crimi.
+Results from the experiments are described in the article: Pytlarz, M., Wojnicki, K., Pilanc, P. et al. Deep Learning Glioma Grading with the Tumor Microenvironment Analysis Protocol for Comprehensive Learning, Discovering, and Quantifying Microenvironmental Features.
+J Digit Imaging.
+Inform. med.
+(2024). https://doi.org/10.1007/s10278-024-01008-x